PhreshPhish: A Real-World, High-Quality, Large-Scale Phishing Website Dataset and Benchmark: Test and Benchmark Sets

-Algorithm \ref{alg:benchmark-set} outlines the procedure for creating the benchmark datasets from the test set.
 Lines \texttt{5--6} describe the process of enhancing test dataset diversity.
 The benign part of the test set is augmented with legitimate websites corresponding to the top target phishing brands (determined from the training phish set).
 For the phishing test data, pairwise comparisons are performed, and one sample from each pair of highly similar instances is removed.
-This pruning step eliminates highly similar samples, increasing the diversity of the phishing dataset.
+This pruning step eliminates highly similar samples, increasing the overall diversity of test set.

-Lines \texttt{9--13} describe the difficulty filter, where a fraction of randomly selected ``easy'' points, defined by highly confident correct scores predicted by a model, are discarded.
+Lines \texttt{9--13} describe the difficulty filter, where a fraction of randomly selected ``easy'' phishing points, defined by highly confident correct average scores predicted by three baseline models (Linear, FFN, and GTE), are discarded.
 We use $\delta = 0.15$, and $k = 10\%$.

-Lines \text{16--24} describe the rate adjustment procedure, where for each of five base rates, the number of phishing points ($numPhish$) and instances ($numInstances$) are determined, and subsequently for each base rate $numInstances$ samples of size $numPhish$ are sampled without replacement from the reduced phishing test set, obtained from the previous step (difficulty filter).
+Lines \text{16--25} describe the rate adjustment procedure, where for each of five base rates, the number of phishing points ($n_p$) and instances ($n_i$) are determined, and subsequently for each base rate $n_i$ samples of size $n_p$ are sampled without replacement from the reduced phishing test set.